-Another common problem for young carers is actually recognising themselves as young carers.
-It’s usually only when they reach secondary school that they realise that their home life is different from that of their friends.
+Another problem for young carers is recognising themselves as young carers.
+It’s usually only when they reach secondary school that they realise their home life is different from their friends'.

 At Action for Children we do our best to support young carers.
 We want to make sure they have happy and safe childhoods.

-We offer practical and emotional support to ensure they enjoy and achieve.
+We offer practical and emotional support to ensure they are able to enjoy their childhood.

 We understand being a young carer can be very hard.
-We’re here to make things a little easier.
-We provide them with a to learn and have fun, and help let them balance their caring responsibilities with just being a child.
+That's why we're here to make things a little easier.
+We provide them with a chance to learn and have fun, helping them balance their caring responsibilities with being a child.

 Sidekick is an anonymous and confidential text service for young carers.
-Our team are here to talk, answer any question or chat about worries and concerns.
-Young carers can text the service at any time.
-Our team will find the answer and send a reply within 24 hours.
+It offers a chance for young carers to talk, have their questions answered or chat about worries and concerns.
+Young carers can text the service at any time and the team will find the answer and send a reply within 24 hours.

 With many hidden young carers across the UK, Sidekick is how Action for Children is bridging the gap.
-The service is open to any young carer in the UK – providing support beyond our existing services.
+The service is open to young carers across the UK – providing support beyond our existing services.